pubnub/moderation-dashboard/how-to-design-modertable-app.md

 PubNub provides a flexible set of APIs for creating real time messaging applications.
 The Moderation Dashboard application makes some assumptions about how a chat application is designed.
 This section provides an overview for how to build a chat application that will work well with the moderation dashboard.

+The moderated-chat sample in the [PubNub Chat UI Components](https://www.pubnub.com/docs/chat/components/overview) project provides a reference for implementing the techniques described here, and is a reccomended starting point for developers building a new chat application.

 1. Users

    The user view in the moderation tool is populated via user metadata.
 Therefore any chat app should include logic that sets up each UUID with user object data that includes at least the field `name`. `email` and `profileUrl` can also be added by the admin in users object metadata which are optional fields